Jay Sommers: Pilot

 Sommers produced, created and co-wrote Pioneer Spirit, a pilot that was broadcast on NBC television July 21, 1969.

 Recognition

 In 1984, the USC School of Cinematic Arts honored Sommers by giving a retrospective of Green Acres.

 Death

-Sommers died of heart disease September 25, 1985, at Cedars-Sinai Medical Center in Los Angeles, California.
+Sommers died of a heart disease September 25, 1985, at Cedars-Sinai Medical Center in Los Angeles, California.
 He was survived by his wife, five sons and a grandson.